|

 ▲ Return to Top

-Awakening Heart is a ministry
+Awakening Heart is a

-based on the teachings and practices of the "Order of
+practices of the "Order of Interbeing" (Tiep

-Interbeing" (Tiep Hien) in the engaged
+Hien) in the engaged

 "Unified Buddhist" tradition of Thich Nhat